What Is Degrowth? How It Will Easily Change The World For The Better

 There is no such thing as ever-growing profits while reducing negative environmental and social impact.

 I hear people often fantasize about living the American Dream.
-There is no way the 7.2 billion people in the world today and even less so the projected future 11 billion live the overconsumption western style of life.
+There is no way that the 7.2 billion people in the world today, and even less so, the projected 11 billion, will live the overconsumption of Western style of life.

 Just imagine a society committed to the philosophy of less is more.
 It would divert money and time currently spent on material possessions into a better quality of life and experiences.

 They would work and consume less to enjoy life more.
-There would be less time spent trying to corner the stock, real estate, and bitcoin markets and consciously spending quality time with family and good friends.
+They would spend less time trying to corner the stock, real estate, and bitcoin markets and more time consciously spending quality time with family and good friends.

-The problem is the Earth has a finite amount of resources that prevents the economy from growing forever.
+The problem is that the Earth has finite resources, which prevents the economy from growing forever.

 How To Degrowth Movement

-It’s difficult to work less and live more in a world where access to basic housing drives us into debt and stress every month.
+Working less and living more in a world where access to basic housing drives us into debt and stress every month is challenging.

-I live in a world where I’m bombarded with advertising telling me my life would be better because more is better.
+I live in a world bombarded with advertising telling me my life would be better because more is better.
 The latest and greatest is what I need to be happy.

-Degrowth and moving to a simpler life philosophy will require structural changes at a macroeconomic level.
+Degrowth and moving to a more straightforward life philosophy will require structural changes at a macroeconomic level.

-I personally would hope change would come through a revolution in consciousness and actions among the massive hordes using minimalist living as a guide.
+I hope the change will come through a revolution in consciousness and actions among the massive hordes using minimalist living as a guide.
 That’s just me.

-In recent times, scholars and policymakers have criticized degrowth as an unattainable oxymoron.
+Scholars and policymakers have recently criticized degrowth as an unattainable oxymoron.

-The Degrowth Movement should not be confused with negative growth rates with regard to the lack of economic productivity.
+The Degrowth Movement should not be confused with negative growth rates regarding the lack of economic productivity.
 It can be more aligned with the sustainability movement.

-Implementing degrowth principles in economies will require a totally new set of economic policies, social policies, and a new way of thinking.
+Implementing degrowth principles in economies will require a new set of economic and social policies and a new way of thinking.

-This would include but is not limited to introducing concepts of prioritizing human wellbeing, acceptable GDP growth, policies for basic minimal income, reduction of work hours, and taxes.
+This would include introducing concepts of prioritizing human well-being, acceptable GDP growth, policies for basic minimal income, reduced work hours, and taxes, but it is not limited to these.

-We will need to move away from what is now commonly seen as growth and progress.
-More work, more consumers, more manufacturing, and more profit at the expense of the well-being of our society.
+We must move away from what is now commonly seen as growth and progress: more work, more consumers, more manufacturing, and more profit at the expense of our society’s well-being.

-Minimalist Living may hold the keys to promoting degrowth to the masses because it rejects the idea that more is better.
-Working all of the time and busyness for the sake of being busy are frowned upon.
+Minimalist Living may be the key to promoting degrowth to the masses because it rejects the idea that more is better.
+Working all the time and being busy for the sake of being busy are frowned upon.

-Degrowth is a way to cut down on everyday overconsumption and busyness.
-Simple minimalist living techniques like decluttering you’re living workspaces of unwanted and unneeded stuff.
+Degrowth is a way to reduce everyday overconsumption and busyness.
+Simple minimalist living techniques include decluttering your workspaces of unwanted and unneeded stuff.

-This will help you live with only the things you need and not all the things you want.
-Everything will have a place and purpose and they should not overlap whenever possible.
+This will help you live with only the things you need and not all you want.
+Everything will have a place and purpose and should not overlap whenever possible.

-Minimalist living principles put a premium on the reduction of work and busyness for more free time with family and friends.
-More social and community engagement and more of what really matters in life.
+Minimalist living principles prioritize reducing work and busyness for more free time with family and friends, more social and community engagement, and more of what matters in life.

 Degrowth highlights the reality of our finite world of limited resources.
-There is no such thing as ever-growing profits and more is not better.
+There is no such thing as ever-growing profits; more is not better.

-Degrowth will require a massive redistribution reduction in the size of the global economy with an emphasis on common values, common resources, public health, and well-being.
+Degrowth will require a massive redistribution reduction in the size of the global economy with an emphasis on shared values, common resources, public health, and well-being.

-We would like to reduce working hours to result in less income but more free time.
-The Degrowth movement would be driven from the “Bottom-Up” as opposed to the usual “Top Down” movement of capitalism.
+We want to reduce working hours, resulting in less income but more free time.
+The Degrowth movement would be driven from the “Bottom-Up” instead of the usual “Top-down” movement of capitalism.

 What Are The Arguments Against Degrowth?